-We intend to continue to expand our service to new markets and to increase the frequency of flights to the markets we currently serve.
+We intend to continue expanding our service to new markets as well as increasing the frequency of flights to the markets we currently serve.
 Achieving these goals allows our business to benefit from cost efficiencies resulting from economies of scale.
 We expect to have substantial cash needs as we expand, including cash required to fund aircraft acquisitions or aircraft deposits as we add to our fleet.
-If we do not have sufficient cash to fund such projects, we may not be able to successfully expand our route system, therefore, our future revenue and earnings growth would be limited.
+If we do not have enough cash to fund such projects, we may not be able to successfully expand our route system, therefore, our future revenue and earnings growth would be limited.

 When we commence a new route, load factors tend to be lower than those on our established routes and our advertising and other promotional costs tend to be higher, which could result in initial losses that could have a negative impact on our results of operations as well as require a substantial amount of cash to fund.
 We also periodically run special promotional fare campaigns, particularly in connection with the opening of new routes.
 Promotional fares can have the effect of increasing load factors while reducing our yield on such routes during the period that they are in effect.
-The number of markets we serve and flight frequencies depend on our ability to identify the appropriate geographic markets upon which to focus to gain suitable airport access and route approval in these markets.
+The number of markets we serve and flight frequencies depend on our ability to identify the appropriate geographic markets upon which to focus and to gain suitable airport access in addition to route approval in the aforementioned markets.
 There can be no assurance that the new markets we enter will yield passenger traffic, at the expected fares, that is sufficient to make our operations in those new markets profitable.
 Any condition that would prevent or delay our access to key airports or routes, including limitations on the ability to process more passengers, the imposition of flight capacity restrictions, the inability to secure additional route rights under bilateral agreements or the inability to maintain our existing slots, flight banks and obtain additional slots, could constrain the expansion of our operations.

 The expansion of our business will also require additional skilled personnel, equipment and facilities.
 The inability to hire, train and/or retain pilots and other personnel or secure the required equipment and facilities efficiently, cost-effectively, and on a timely basis, could adversely affect our ability to execute our plans.
 It also could strain our existing management resources and operational, financial and management information systems to the point where they may no longer be adequate to support our operations, requiring us to make significant expenditures in these areas.
-In light of these factors, we cannot ensure that we will be able to successfully establish new markets or expand our existing markets, and our failure to do so could have an impact on our business and results of operations, as well as the value of our Class A shares.
+Difficulties obtaining necessary equipment could also affect the expansion of our business.
+For example, the mandatory grounding of Boeing 737 MAX 9 aircraft has affected the delivery scheduled for 2019 and 2020.
+Due to the Boeing 737 MAX 9 aircraft grounding we have experienced a constraint in capacity growth.
+While we currently expect operation of our Boeing 737 MAX fleet, and deliveries of the Boeing 737 MAX 9 aircraft, to resume by the second half of 2020, further delays are possible.
+Considering these factors, we cannot ensure that we will be able to successfully establish new markets or expand our existing markets, and our failure to do so could have an impact on our business and results of operations, as well as the value of our Class A shares.